MarcelKueck/murph-concept/project-knowledge-base.md

    - Locale-aware formatting for dates, numbers, and currencies
    - Consistent text across the application in both languages

+## Landing Page Implementation

+The landing page has been successfully implemented with the following features:

+1. **Responsive Design**:
+   - Mobile-first approach with progressive enhancement
+   - Adapts to mobile, tablet, and desktop screen sizes
+   - Optimized spacing and layout for each breakpoint

+2. **Animation System**:
+   - Component animations using Framer Motion
+   - Scroll-based animations using GSAP with ScrollTrigger
+   - Staggered animations for sequential reveals
+   - Micro-interactions for enhanced user experience
+   - Support for reduced motion preferences

+3. **Interactive Elements**:
+   - Hover effects on cards and buttons
+   - Testimonial carousel with navigation
+   - Number counter animations for statistics
+   - Step indicators for how it works section

+4. **Performance Optimizations**:
+   - Lazy loading for off-screen animations
+   - Efficient animation properties for smooth performance
+   - Debounced scroll listeners to prevent performance issues

+5. **Accessibility**:
+   - Keyboard navigation support
+   - ARIA attributes for interactive elements
+   - Focus management for modals and drawers
+   - Alternative text for visual elements

 ## Upcoming Tasks

 The following tasks need immediate attention:

-1. **Landing Page Implementation** (Frontend Development Agent)
-   - Implement responsive landing page based on the completed design specifications
-   - Apply animations as specified in the landing page design document
-   - Test across all device sizes and both language options
-   - Due: Day 14 (Priority: High)

-2. **Authentication Flows** (Frontend Development Agent)
+1. **Authentication Flows** (Frontend Development Agent) - In Progress
    - Create simple mock interfaces for login/registration
    - Consider role-specific fields for medical students
+   - Due: Day 15 (Priority: High)

+2. **Week 3 Review** (Project Manager)
+   - Verify all Week 3 tasks meet requirements and quality standards
+   - Update project status and prepare for Week 4 tasks
-   - Due: Day 15 (Priority: Medium)
+   - Scheduled for Day 15 (Priority: Medium)

 ## Weekly Review Schedule